-For most of his NBA career, D-Wade helped take the franchise to new fights.
+For most of his NBA career, D-Wade helped take the franchise to new heights.
 The three-time NBA champion won titles alongside superstars Shaquille O’Neal, LeBron James and Chris Bosh, and built an amazing individual resume that makes him one of the best players in NBA history.

 In addition to his three rings and deep playoff runs, Flash won an NBA Finals MVP, a scoring title, and earned 13 NBA All-Star appearances.
 His talent was undeniable.